vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/theme.md

 ## Local Theme

-If you want to use your own custom theme but don't want to publish it, you can create a local theme.
+If you want to use your own custom theme but don’t want to publish it, you can create a local theme.
 Refer to [Advanced > Writing a Theme](https://v2.vuepress.vuejs.org/advanced/theme.html) for how to write your own theme.